lamyongxian/cs5439-spring4shell/README.md

   ```
   $ cd ~/spring4shell/
   ```
-3. Run Maven to clean and package the project into a web archive. spring4shell.war should appear under `target/` directory of the project root.
+3. Run Maven to clean and package the project into a web archive.
+ROOT.war should appear under `target/` directory of the project root.
   ```
   $ mvn clean package
   ```